Unacoli/libft/README.md

 /!\ WARNING /!\

-This libft has been updated with additionnal fonctions, for my personnal use on other projects.
+This libft has been updated with additionnal functions, for my personnal use on other projects.